pmahnke/transitionelement/_posts/2024/2024-09-16-peru_inka_trail_day_1.md

 date: 2024-09-16 12:22:00
 image: "/assets/images/insta/460717723_18464363047047535_2961568907722746878_n_18464077351061196.jpg"
 excerpt: |
   Today we started the four day Inka Trail from Piscacucho to Huayllabamba.
-The first day is fairly easy at 13.4 km and 472 m elevation.
-There was an Inka ruin to explore and great views.
-We got to know the other couple in our group a bit and our guide, cook and porters.
 ---

 |            |              |